CtrlK

 Progressive Disclosure

-The skill references many sub-skills which provides some progressive disclosure structure.
-However, the references are just skill names without clear file paths or descriptions of what each contains.
-The main file itself is a wall of repetitive sections that could be significantly condensed, with detailed phase information split into separate files.
+The skill references many sub-skills which is good progressive disclosure in principle, but the references are just skill names without clear file paths or descriptions of what each contains.
+The main file itself is a wall of repetitive content that could be significantly condensed with better organization.

 2 / 3